jakobhaervig/openfoam-dockerfiles/README.md

 ```shell
 docker container run -ti --rm -v $HOME:/data -w /data openfoam:v8
 ```
-which will create an interactive session with access to the given openfoam installation.
+which will create an non-interactive session with access to the given openfoam installation.
 Furthermore, it will mount your $HOME folder as /data in your container.
 The contained is destroyed once you exit.
 You should therefore run your simulations inside /data, which is stored on your local file system.